 The first thing you need to do is name your business.
-Your name will be used in all of your documentation.
+Your tour name will be used in all of your documentation.
 Make sure your name is both memorable and descriptive.
-And more importantly these days— if the domain is available.
+The most important is if the website domain is available.
 If your name checks all the boxes, go to your local Registrar of Companies to get it approved and then purchase your domain.

 Register your business

 Now that you have a name you’re ready to make things official by registering your business.
 There are different options for how you register— sole proprietorship, partnerships, corporations.
-Evaluate the pros and cons of each before you make your decision.
+Speaking to a small business accountant is a great idea to understand the tax implications of each option.
+Then, evaluate the pros and cons of each before you make your decision.